Richie Palacios Preview, Player Props: Cardinals vs. Pirates

 |SB

+- The Pirates pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates' 4.66 team ERA ranked 26th among all MLB pitching staffs.
+- The Pirates have a 4.54 team ERA that ranks 21st among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.